-- New Research Manager: Jenny LaChance MS is the interim manager of the Hurley Research Department, which has been relocated to the 10th floor of the West Tower.
+- New Research Manager & Staff: Jenny LaChance MS is the interim manager of the Hurley Research Department, which has been relocated to the 10th floor of the West Tower.
 Jason Harrod was hired as the new research assistant and editorial assistant.

 - Medical Dictation for Mobile Digital Devices: Your phone can now serve as your microphone for Hurley's dictation/ transcription platform, with a mobile app that allows users to quickly and accurately record clinical notes during patient encounters for easy integration with electronic health record systems.

 - Food Pharmacy for Adults adds meal kits to go: A first in the region, Hurley’s Food Pharmacy address food insecurity and nutritional needs of Hurley patients, particularly those who will be discharged from the hospital or who need access to nutritious, well balanced meals while they heal.
 Hurley’s electronic medical record system prompts the health team to check for food insecurity, which then leads to an immediate gift of a few days of healthy food for the entire family - and a prescription to return to the Food Pharmacy later.
 Meal samples and meal kits have been a big hit and are continuing.
 Visitors to the Food Pharmacy can taste a prepared, healthy meal, then take home all of the ingredients and a recipe to make it at home for their families.